Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/07-extending.md

-# Extending the Package Manager
+# Extending the Marketplace

-This document provides guidance on extending the Package Manager with new features, component types, and customizations.
+This document provides guidance on extending the Marketplace with new features, component types, and customizations.

 ## Adding New Component Types

-The Package Manager is designed to be extensible, allowing for the addition of new component types beyond the default ones (mode, mcp server, prompt, package).
+The Marketplace is designed to be extensible, allowing for the addition of new component types beyond the default ones (mode, mcp server, prompt, package).

 ### Extending the ComponentType